ABS TRIAL OF PROTARI

 If you are an analyst associated with a Commonwealth or State Government agency, you may apply to participate in the Protari trial.
 The ABS will assess your application and if approved, invite you to take part.
 For further information contact firstname.lastname@example.org.

 Consider applying to participate in the Protari trial if:

 - you are capable of querying the API directly to make use of its benefits of programmability/machine readability, or

 - you want to use the standard Protari Table Interface to run tabular analysis.

 - your analysis is for statistical or research purposes

-- be registered, and joined to their organisation in the Registration Centre, thereby agreeing to comply with the Registration Centre's Terms and Conditions.
+- be registered, and joined to their organisation, in the ABS Registration Centre, agreeing to comply with the Registration Centre's Conditions of use

 - submit an 'Application to Participate in the Protari Trials' to email@example.com.
-This application will include agreeing to the 'Terms and conditions to access Protari as a participant in the ABS Trial'.
+This application will include agreeing to the 'Terms and conditions to access Protari as a participant in the ABS Trial', and

 USING THE PROTARI TABLE INTERFACE